 Part 3: Why Is It Possible to Recover Files from Windows XP?

 The first question we should answer is whether the files are recoverable at all.
-Under normal circumstances, you delete a file on Windows XP by wither selecting the file and then hitting delete on the keyboard or right-clicking on the file and selecting delete from the options provided.
+Under normal circumstances, you delete a file on Windows XP by either selecting the file and then hitting delete on the keyboard or right-clicking on the file and selecting delete from the options provided.
 When these files are deleted, they are immediately sent to the recycle bin.
 In the recycle bin, there is an option to restore the deleted files.
 So they are available in the recycle bin, you can recover them by simply right-clicking on the file and choosing “Restore”.

 But there are times when you empty the recycle bin.
 It is also likely that you could have been using Cut and Paste commands when a sudden power outage occurred before you could paste the files you had “Cut”.
 Under these circumstances, you would be forgiven for thinking you can’t recover the data.
-But you should know that Windows XP has a unique file allocation system in which the files you save on your computer are actually in a file cluster by Win XP operating system.
+But you should know that Windows XP has a unique file allocation system in which the files you save on your computer are actually in a file cluster by the Win XP operating system.
 When you delete a file, whether accidentally or otherwise, Win XP doesn’t remove the file from the cluster.
 The file continues to exist in the hard drive, only the file’s index information is removed from the system.
 It is therefore very possible to recover the data if you have a powerful and highly effective data recovery tool.